PermitPipeline

 What you get

-What information comes with each lead?
+What information comes with each project?

 What does "GC permittee — not yet assigned" mean?